Rizwan-learn/mod2-Kanban/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Kanban board: Car collector

+> Customers who wish to rent a car can use CarCollectors' website.
+Using the Vehicles API, the visitor may explore a vast selection of stunning cars.
+It also allows users to like, comment on, and reserve a certain automobile.
+The Involvement API is used to save all data.

 ## Built With

+- html
+- css
-- Major languages
+- javascript
-- Frameworks
+- jest
-- Technologies used
+- webpack

 ## Live Demo (if available)